brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 ![Steps from Baker Beach](/assets/images/nanoglyphs/001-initialize/steps@2x.jpg)

 You've heard the aphorism that perfect is the enemy of good.
-I (along with many others) get good mileage out of it because it's so widely appropriate, and true for so many things in life.
+I (along with many others) get phenomenal mileage out of it because it's so widely appropriate, and true for so many things in life.
 When it comes to writing, it's _really_ true.
-Every bone in my body wants to find a perfect word for every slot on the page and be so exhaustive that a four paragraph sketch swells to a volume.
-Everything takes a long time.
+Every bone in my body wants to find a perfect word for every slot on the page, and be so exhaustive that a four-paragraph sketch swells to a volume.
+It takes a long time.
 Worse yet, the product is worse for it -- too long, too dry.

 I've been thinking about ways to fight the effect, and one that I wanted to try is a weekly newsletter.
 A time